 And don’t forget to subscribe by iTunes or your browser to The Art of Storytelling with Brother Wolf so you can get inspirations from Bother Wolf direct to your desktop.
 Read the info on the right to find out how.
 It’s free and it’s super simple.

 Eric Wolf, known in the storytelling community as Brother Wolf, will lead a Summer Storytelling Intensive and Workshops June 3–7, 2011 in Yellow Springs, Ohio.
 Designed for storytellers at all levels of ability, each day will offer workshops that focus on attitude, skills, or business aspects of storytelling.
 Participants can choose to attend for part or all of a day, several days, or the entire five days.
-Read the rest of this entry »
+Read more »

 Hi Eric and readers of the Art of Storytelling Blog,